pivotal-cf/pivnet-resource/README.md

 * `product_version`: *Optional.* Regex to match product version e.g. `1\.2\..*`.
 Empty values match all product versions.

+* `sort_by`: *Optional.* Mechanism for sorting releases.
+Defaults to `none` which returns them in the order they come back from Pivotal Network.

+  Other permissible values for `sort_by` include:
+  - `semver` - this will order the releases by semantic version, returning the release with the highest-valued version.

 **Values for the `endpoint`, `bucket` and `region` must be consistent or downloads and uploads may fail.**

 For example, the default values of `endpoint: https://network.pivotal.io`,